• Collection name: Culture Collection of Cryophilic Algae

 Services Offered

-The CCCryo provides living cultures of microalgae and other extremophiles for research purposes to non-profit or profit-oriented institutions.
-The use of strains is not restricted for non-profit studies, however, when a commercial application is intended a one-to-one-contract has to be negotiated (Fraunhofer has the proprietary rights on approx. 80 % of the strains of CCCryo).
+The CCCryo provides living cultures of microalgae and other extremophiles for research purposes to non-profit or profit-oriented institutions and industry.
+The use of strains is not restricted to non-profit studies, however, when a commercial application is intended a one-to-one-contract has to be negotiated (Fraunhofer has the proprietary rights on approx. 80 % of the strains of CCCryo).
 We dispatch strains worldwide.
 We also culture live depositions of authentic strains from new taxonomic types, but do not act as a safe depository for type material.
 We also take care of customers' strains e.g. as a backup facility against a fee.
-Once deposited strains are released to the public we do not charge the original depositor any more.
-We also offer isolation and identification services against fees as well as courses on the cryopreservation of microalgae.
+When deposited strains are released to the public, we do not charge the original depositor anymore.
+We also offer isolation and identification services against fees as well as courses covering the culture and cryopreservation of microalgae.

 Research